valerielnd/Bike-Sharing/README.md

 We will probably have more male riders than female riders and a more significant number of subscribers than short-term customers.

-Riders will typically use the bikes for a trip duration of 5-6 mins, and the number of bikes used for trip durations over Forty minutes is less than 5000.
+Riders will typically use the bikes for trip durations of 5-6 mins, and the number of bikes used for trip durations over Forty minutes is less than 5000.

 Younger riders tend to use the bikes for more extended periods of time.